Strikeeaglechase/TCLCompiler/readme.md

 - `int realloc(ptr, size)` - Reallocates memory at ptr with the new specified size, then returns the pointer.
 Returns -1 if it fails to do so
 - `int calloc(size)` - Allocates memory, sets all memory values to 0, then returns pointer.
 Returns -1 if it fails to do so
 - `void free(ptr)` - Frees memory at pointer
+- `int read(hardwareID)` - Returns next int from input buffer
+- `void write(hardwareID, int)` - Writes an int to the end of the input buffer
+- `int getOutputSize()` - Returns size of output buffer in B
+- `int getInputSize()` - Returns size of input buffer in B
+- `void memcopy(srcPtr, destPtr, byteSize)` - Copies a chunk of memory to another

 Think about:
 TC supports multiple IO types, they are: